 It is common practice for puppy mills to over-breed their dogs, even if it puts the puppies at risk of birth defects or poor health.
 The dogs used for breeding are generally kept in unsanitary and cramped conditions and bred until the puppy mill has no more use for them.
 Dogs in puppy mills do not have their physical, behavioral, and physiological needs met in a way that allows them to thrive.

-The majority of puppies for sale in pet stores are usually from puppy mills, but this is not always the case.
+Many puppies sold in pet stores come from puppy mills, but this is not always the case.
 Puppy mills also supply puppies to online websites that sell dogs or advertise their available puppies in classified ads.

 Puppy mills tend to sell their puppies at low prices and may even offer discounts or special deals on large orders.
 Although some puppy mills only have a few dogs, others could have over 500 dogs in their care.